Shortness of Breath

 Chronic bronchitis can cause breathlessness in other ways for people with COPD.
 This is because people with chronic bronchitis have airways that are partly blocked by:

 - Excess mucus produced by the lungs

 Together, the swelling and excess mucus cause the airways to become narrower.
-Because the airways are blocked, it keeps enough air from flowing through them like it should.
+Because the airways are blocked, it keeps enough air from flowing through them as it should.
 This can make a person feel short of breath.

-For people with COPD, having more shortness of breath than usual can be a sign of an acute exacerbation, or COPD flare-up.
+For people with COPD, having more shortness of breath than usual can be a sign of an acute exacerbation or COPD flare-up.
 Shortness of breath can also be a symptom of a respiratory illness, such as:

 - Respiratory infection (acute bronchitis)

 Shortness of breath caused by COPD can be treated and managed in several ways.
-First of all, taking any prescribed COPD medicines regularly – and in the right way – is very important.
-Taking part in a pulmonary rehabilitation program can help a person with COPD learn how to control their breathing in helpful ways.
+First of all, taking any prescribed COPD medicines regularly - and in the right way - is very important.
+Taking part in a pulmonary rehabilitation program can help a person with COPD learn how to control their breathing in helpful ways.1,3

 Shortness of breath can make a person with COPD tend to avoid physical activities or exercise that make the feeling of breathlessness happen.
 However, this habit can cause the person to become out of shape and even less able to exercise or be active.
 Being out of shape can then cause even more shortness of breath.
 For this reason, it is important for people with COPD to stay as active as possible, even if it makes them feel breathless.
 A regular exercise routine can help improve a COPD patient’s strength and help reduce the feeling of breathlessness.